acemod/ACE3/docs/wiki/framework/frag-framework.md

 The mass of explosive filler in the warhead.
 This may include any detonation/ignition charges, but usually such charges are relatively small.

-As long as the units match `ace_frag_metal`, the total mass of explosive filler given in grams.
+`ace_frag_metal` is the total mass of explosive filler given in grams.

 ### 2.3 Gurney velocity constant